On algebraically closed fields with a distinguished subfield: Applications

+However, $\ACF^I$ can not be $\omega$-stable, as it is not interdefinable with a theory in a countable language --- each $P_i$ for $i\in I$ is a distinct definable set.

-3. Note that an ordered set $I$ is an ordinal iff $I$ does not contain an infinite descending chain.
-If $I$ isn't an ordinal let $(i_k)_{k<\omega}\subseteq I$ be a descending chain, then $(P_{i_k})_{k<\omega}$ is a descending chain of definable subfields in $\ACF^I$.
-Consider only the additive group structure, $(P_{i_k})_{k<\omega}$ is a descending chain of definable subgroups each of infinite index in the previous one, so by \cite[Exercise 8.6.10]{tent_ziegler_2012} $\ACF^I$ is not superstable. \end{proof}
+(3) Note that an ordered set $I$ is well-ordered iff $I$ does not contain an infinite descending chain.
+If $I$ is not well-ordered, let $(i_k)_{k<\omega}\subseteq I$ be a descending chain, then $(P_{i_k})_{k<\omega}$ is a descending chain of definable subfields in $\ACF_p^I$.
+Considering only the additive group structure, $(P_{i_k})_{k<\omega}$ is a descending chain of definable subgroups each of infinite index in the previous one, so $\ACF_p^I$ is not superstable (see e.g. \cite[Exercise 8.6.10]{tent_ziegler_2012}). \end{proof}